-Compensated absences
+(b) Compensated absences

-The expected cost of accumulating compensated absences is determined at each balance sheet date using projected unit credit method on the additional amount expected to be paid / availed as a result of the unused entitlement that has accumulated at the balance sheet date.
-Expense recognised during the year is NIL (previous year ₹ 7.26 Lakhs).
+The expected cost of accumulating compensated absences is determined at each balance sheet date using projected unit credit method on the additional amount expected to be paid / availed as a result of the unused entitlement that has accumulated at the balance sheet date is ₹ 14.96 Lakhs (previous year ₹ 8.14 Lakhs).
+Expense recognised during the year is ₹ 8.96 Lakhs (previous year ₹ NIL).